sharovik/bitbucket-release-event/README.md

 ------
-You always can ask bot `bb release --help` to see the usage of that command.
+You can always ask bot `release --help` to see the usage of that command.

 ## Prerequisites
-Before you will start use this event please be aware of these steps
+Before you will start use this event, please be aware of these steps

 ### Clone into devbot project
 ```